RamV13/scrabble/overview.md

 ### Test Plan

-**TODO (pull from MS1)**
+All the non-web modules (e.g. board, dictionary, ai, and game) are tested using black-box and glass-box unit tests.
+To ensure accountability, the black-box tests for a module were written by someone who did not work on it (i.e. cross-testing).
+The GUI was be tested by alpha and beta testing including individuals outside of CS 3110.
+The HttpServer and XHRClient modules and remaining web related modules (e.g. ScrabbleClient, and Server) were tested via integration to the primary system (this was done as opposed to developing mock components to test each individual web component as a result of a lack of time).

 ### Test Results

-**TODO**
+Running `make test` in the 'server' directory indicates that all of our tests pass which lends a high confidence in the correctness of our software.

 ### Known Problems

 - only guaranteed to work on Chrome
-- may experience issues with the board view if the screen is too small (simple fix is zooming out on the page)
+- may experience issues with the view if the screen is too small (simple fix is adjusting the zoom on the page)
-- no error handling/fault tolerance for loss of connection (e.g. WiFi dropping out) due to the nature of the `EventSource` API but the server will not crash as a result of any of these issues
+- no error handling/fault tolerance for loss of connection (e.g. WiFi dropping out) due to the nature of the `EventSource` API but the server will not crash as a result of any of these issues (this includes unclean exits from the webpage)
-- no real security guarantees (outside of browser CORS security and Cornell's hosting security guarantees) although we do recognize certain vulnerabilities that would be simple to protect against given more time
-  - incorporating a user and game id mechanism and employing hashing and/or authentication to prevent against unwanted requests to modify game state
-  - concealing other player's tiles in server-sent payloads involving game state
+- some security vulnerabilities (as detailed above)
-- opening multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most) and may even break the individual game attempting to be joined but will leave all other games unaffected
+- opening multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most but only guaranteed for 1 tab) and may even break the individual game attempting to be joined but will leave all other games on the server unaffected

 ## Division of Labor

 - Justin implemented the Grid and Dictionary modules (commits aren't logged correctly because he was commiting through the virtual machine)
 - Brian implemented Game module
+- Ram implemented the Server-Client interface for sending data between different clients over the HTTP interface (including the chat instant messaging system).
+He also developed the front-end browser GUI to display the data received from the server as well as provide an interface for the end-user to interact with the game and effect changes to the game state.
+Ram spent approximately **150 hours** on the project.
 - Kirk implemented the AI (and can also verify that Justin did quite a bit of work, git was just acting weird on Justin's VM).

 # TODO SHOULD THE CONTENT BELOW BE INCLUDED